Strabismus Surgery Q & A

 Q: Is the eye removed from the socket during strabismus surgery?

-A: The eye is never removed from the socket during any kind of eye surgery, except for certain diseases such as a malignant tumor.
-In strabismus surgery, your ophthalmologist makes a small incision in the conjunctiva, the outer covering of the eye, to access the outer or extraocular muscles.
+A: No. In strabismus surgery, the eye surgeon makes a small incision in the conjunctiva, the outer covering of the sclera of the eye, to access the extraocular muscles that control eye alignment and movement.

 Q: It seems that my son's right eye is usually turned out, but our ophthalmologist recommends surgery on both eyes.
 Why is this?